 The consistent pieces of any sepsis protocol

 While protocols appropriately differ from one hospital to the next, the best sepsis prevention programs flesh out each step in the process for each care setting in the hospital.
-As we’ve noted in prior blog posts, most hospitals’ sepsis protocols focus on the initial admission of patients with sepsis who present to the emergency department and the intensive care unit.
+As we’ve noted in prior articles, most hospitals’ sepsis protocols focus on the initial admission of patients with sepsis who present to the emergency department and the intensive care unit.
 Most hospitals have already implemented effective sepsis detection and treatment programs in those settings, but they stop there rather than considering other hospital areas where sepsis appears.
-The two settings we’ve noted in prior posts – patients boarding in the ED and the medical-surgical ward – are particularly ripe for the use of standardized “mini” order sets that consider the training and staffing in each of these units.
+The two settings we’ve noted in prior articles – patients boarding in the ED and the medical-surgical ward – are particularly ripe for the use of standardized “mini” order sets that consider the training and staffing in each of these units.

 The best sepsis prevention programs also create different versions of the order sets to focus on additional sepsis treatments as it progresses during a hospital stay.
 A rule-out sepsis protocol, or one for a patient that develops nosocomial sepsis with hypotension or shock, are important examples.
 Furthermore, in addition to provider order sets, exemplary programs delineate screening order sets for nursing staff or rapid response team members.